ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 | `multiuse(connid/padding)`  | 4 | integer | `uint32_t` | `connid` if CONNID_HDR is set in `flags`, otherwise `padding` |

 The field `multiuse` has been introduced before when introducing the CTS packet (table 3.6).
-It is a multi-purpose field, which can be used to store `connid` or as a padding space, depend on whether the CONNID_HDR universal flag is togged in `flags`.
+It is a multi-purpose field which can be used to store `connid` or as a padding space, depending on whether the CONNID_HDR universal flag is toggled in `flags`.
 See section 4.4 for more information about the field `connid`.

-### 4.3 keep packet header length constant (constant header length) and zero-copy receive
+### 4.3 Keep packet header length constant (constant header length) and zero-copy receive

-The extra request "keep packet header length constant" (constant header length) was introduced in libfabric 1.13.0 release, and was assigned the ID 2.
+The extra request "keep packet header length constant" (constant header length) was introduced in the libfabric 1.13.0 release and was assigned the ID 2.

-This extra request would be useful if endpoint want to implement the "zero copy receive" optimization.
+This extra request would be useful if an endpoint wants to implement the "zero copy receive" optimization.

-As can be seen from previous discussion, because EFA device does not support ordered delivery, an endpoint usually needs to use a temporary buffer to receive incoming packets, and copy data to application's receive buffer later.
-However, if an application has the following set of requirement:
+As can be seen from previous discussions, because the EFA device does not support ordered delivery, an endpoint usually needs to use a temporary buffer to receive incoming packets and copy data to the application's receive buffer at a later time.
+However, if an application has the following set of requirements:

-   1. does not need ordered send/receive (`FI_ORDER_SAS`).
+   1. Does not need ordered send/receive (`FI_ORDER_SAS`)
-   2. only send/receive eager messages.
+   2. Only sends/receives eager messages
-   3. does not use tagged send.
+   3. Does not use tagged send
-   4. does not require FI_DIRECTED_RECV (the ability to receive only from certain address).
+   4. Does not require FI_DIRECTED_RECV (the ability to receive only from certain addresses)

-it should be possible to receive data directly using application buffer directly.
-Because under such condition, receiver does not have special requirement on the data it is going to receive, thus will accept any message from the sender.
+it should be possible to receive data directly using the application buffer since, under such conditions, the receiver does not have special requirements on the data it is going to receive, and it will thus accept any message from the sender.

-However, there is one more hurdle to overcome in implementing "zero copy receive", which is the packet header length.
+However, there is one more hurdle to overcome in implementing "zero copy receive" - the packet header length.

 Under the condition that endpoints "will only send eager messages" and "do not use tag matching", a sender will send data in an EAGER_MSGRTM packet.
-An EAGER_MSGRTM packet is consisted of packet header and application data.
+An EAGER_MSGRTM packet consists of the packet header and application data.
-However, we cannot put packet header in application's receive buffer.
-Therefore, for "zero copy receive" to work, the receiver need to:
+However, we cannot put the packet header in the application's receive buffer.
+Therefore, for "zero copy receive" to work, the receiver needs to:

-   a. be able to estimate the packer header length of an incoming EAGER_MSGRTM packet, and the
+   a.
+Be able to estimate the packer header length of an incoming EAGER_MSGRTM packet
-   b. the packet header length of EAGER_MSGRTM cannot change throughout the communication.
+   b.
+The packet header length of the EAGER_MSGRTM cannot change throughout the communication

 However, there is no guarantee in the base protocol that the packet header length of EAGER_MSGRTM will not change.

-In fact, because of the existance of the handshake sub-protocol, the packet header length of an EAGER_MSGRTM will definitely change.
-Recall handshake sub-protocol's workflow is:
+In fact, because of the existance of the handshake subprotocol, the packet header length of an EAGER_MSGRTM will definitely change.
+Recall that the handshake subprotocol's workflow is:

 Before receiving handshake packet, an endpoint will always include the optional raw address header in REQ packets.